Credential Programs in Education

 Multiple Subjects Credential

-This program prepares candidates to teach multiple subjects in a self-contained classroom (grades K-6).
+This program prepares candidates to teach multiple subjects in a self-contained classroom (grades TK-6).

 Single Subject Credential